rtrp/osu-transport/users/reynolaa/index.md

 ![Homogeneous simulation](images/homogeneous.gif)

 Consider the above simulation in cylindrical geometry with dimensions approximately equal to the those in the Molten Salt Reactor Experiment (R = 70cm and Z = 150cm).
-The nuclear data is made up, but features negative temperature feedback.
+The nuclear data is made up, but features negative temperature coefficient of reactivity.

-* __0.25 seconds__ The flux is initially centered where the delay neutron precursors peak, which is not at midline due to precursor advection
+* __0.25 seconds__ the flux is initially centered where the delay neutron precursors peak, which is not at midline due to precursor advection
-* __2.00 seconds__As the precursors move, the flux follows
+* __2.00 seconds__ as the precursors move, the flux follows
-* __3.00 seconds__As the flux grows, more energy is deposited in the core and the temperature increases
+* __3.00 seconds__ as the flux grows, more energy is deposited in the core and the temperature increases
-* __4.50 seconds__The negative temperature feedback becomes significant and the flux shifts to the inlet of the core
+* __4.50 seconds__ the negative temperature feedback becomes significant and the flux shifts to the inlet of the core

 Three delayed neutron precursor groups are shown.
 Group 0 is the longest live, Group 5 is the shortest lived, and Group 3 is somewhere in between.

-* Significant recirculation of the Group 0 precursors is observed, but in Group 5, where the delayed neutron precursors decay rapidly, very little it seen.
+* Significant recirculation of the Group 0 precursors is observed, but in Group 5, where the delayed neutron precursors decay rapidly, very little recirculation is seen.

-This simulation was produced with QuasiMolto, a code I developed for my dissertation research.
+This simulation was produced with __QuasiMolto__, a code I developed for my dissertation research.
-QuasiMolto uses a multilevel nonlinear projective method to produce the transport solution above, and can do so for an arbitrary number of neutron energies and delayed neutron precursor groups.
+QuasiMolto uses a __multilevel nonlinear projective method__ to produce the __transport solution__ above, and can do so for an arbitrary number of neutron energies and delayed neutron precursor groups.

-# Oak Ridge National Laboratory
+## Oak Ridge National Laboratory

 Additionally, I have spent the summers of 2018 and 2019 at Oak Ridge National Lab (ORNL) with the NESLS program.
 While there I worked in the Consortium for the Advanced Simulation of Light Water Reactors (CASL) developing on the Virtual Environment for Reactor Applications (VERA).